-In April 2020, the Wi-Fi Alliance had been arguing for additional unlicensed Wi-Fi frequencies since 2017, and has called the change "a monumental ruling securing Wi-Fi innovation for decades to come.", addressing the problem of Wi-Fi running out of bandwidth in the future.
-The
+In April 2020, the FCC unanimously agreed to open 1,200 MHz worth of spectrum on the 6GHz band for unlicensed use, addressing the problem of Wi-Fi running out of bandwidth in the future.
+The Wi-Fi Alliance had been arguing for additional unlicensed Wi-Fi frequencies since 2017, and has called the change “a monumental ruling securing Wi-Fi innovation for decades to come.”

 The opening of the 6GHz spectrum to Wi-Fi will add 14 80MHz channels and seven 160MHz channels.
 As TechRepublic sister site CNET explained, the 6GHz spectrum will be ideal for the high speed, short distance communication needs of future Wi-Fi devices.
 Other 6GHz benefits mentioned by the Wi-Fi Alliance include wider channels, reduced interference, low latency, gigabit speeds, and high capacity for managing more devices.